- Coronavirus FAQ's

 Extras limits are per calendar year and you have until Dec 31st to use your limits.

-Please have a read of the section above on telehealth benefits for physiotherapy and psychology to see if this is a service you can use with your current level of Extras cover.
+Please have a read of the section above on telehealth benefits to see if this is a service you can use with your current level of Extras cover.

-Cancelling Extras cover now (not just suspending) means that you would need to go through the Waits process again (ie Major Dental has a 12 month waiting period) should you decide to sign up for Extras cover again in the future with us or any other private health insurer (unless they specifically waive your waits).
+Cancelling Extras cover now (not just suspending) means that you would need to re-serve waiting periods (ie Major Dental has a 12 month waiting period) should you decide to sign up for Extras cover again in the future with us or any other private health insurer (unless they specifically waive your waits).

 An option now available to health.com.au customers is to temporarily suspend their Extras cover.
 While this means you cannot claim any services during this time, you can take a break from payments without having to re-serve waits when your suspension period ends.